Does Mind-Brain Type Identity Theory Give a Successful Account of Mental States?

 MBTIT does not give a successful account of mental states.
 It cleanly survives Jackson's knowledge argument via the phenomenal concepts reply, and strainedly survives Kripke's modal argument, but has no adequate response to the problem of multiple realisability.
 Mind-brain token identity theory may do better.

-- Mind-brain type identity theory holds that types of mental states are numerically identical with types of brain states — that mental states are nothing over and above physical processes in the brain.
-This is an ontological reduction, not an analytic one: the claim is not that 'pain' means the same as 'c-fibres firing' but that pain just is c-fibres firing, in the same way that water just is H₂O.
-Crucially, this distinction tracks Frege's sense/reference distinction: a mental term and a neural term may have different senses — different meanings — while referring to the same thing.
+- Mind-brain type identity theory (henceforth MBTIT) claims that all mental states are identical to brain states, but that the words 'mental state' and 'brain state' are not synonymous.
+It thus gives an ontological reduction, rather than an analytic reduction, of mental states to brain states. - Crucially, this distinction tracks Frege's sense/reference distinction: a mental term and a neural term may have different senses — that is, different modes of presentation — while referring to the same thing.
 'Pain' and 'c-fibres firing' have different senses but, if MBTIT is true, the same reference.
 The identity is an empirical hypothesis to be confirmed by neuroscience, not a conceptual truth discoverable by analysis. - The theory has significant strengths.
-It is supported by the correlation between mental states and brain states discovered by neuroscience — when subjects report pain, c-fibres are observed to fire.
-It also fits naturally with the causal closure principle: every physical event has a complete physical cause, which means that if mental states are to have causal effects on the body, they must themselves be physical.
-And it avoids the interaction problem that afflicts dualism — if mind and brain are identical, there is no mystery about how they causally interact. - I will argue that MBTIT cleanly survives Jackson's knowledge argument via the phenomenal concepts reply, and strainedly survives Kripke's modal argument, but has no adequate response to the problem of multiple realisability.
+It is supported by the correlation between mental states and brain states discovered by neuroscience, it also fits naturally with the causal closure principle. - I will argue that MBTIT cleanly survives Jackson's knowledge argument via the phenomenal concepts reply, and strainedly survives Kripke's modal argument, but has no adequate response to the problem of multiple realisability.
 I will conclude that MBTIT does not give a successful account of mental states, although mind-brain token identity theory may do better.

 Section 1: Jackson's Knowledge Argument